-This particular area of Bangkok was once the financial centre of the city, but today and every other day, it's a thriving and bustling marketplace if not somewhat flirtatiously overcrowded, noisy and frequently horrendously traffic congested at the best of times.
-In other words, this could be the place to either lose or find yourself in the moment.
+This particular area of Bangkok was once the financial centre of the city, but today and every other day, it's a thriving and bustling marketplace, if not somewhat flirtatiously overcrowded, noisy and frequently and horrendously congested at the best of times.
+In other words, this could, without a doubt, be the best place to either lose or find yourself in the moment.

 Chinatown in Bangkok is located between the two traffic-choked thoroughfares of Yaowarat Road and Charoen Krung Road where you'll find a labyrinth of narrow alleyways which for the most part are packed with lively market stalls.
 The most accessible being the wholesale fabric market on Sampeng Lane and the diverse offerings provided by the vendors along Soi Lsara Nuphap.

 There are three other major markets around Chinatown, but I will get to them shortly.
 They are namely the Pak Khlong Market, the Phahurat Market and the Nakorn Kasem Market.

 During the 18th century, many Chinese communities and their merchants who had settled in Bangkok, originally occupied land in the old royal city where the Grand Palace is today.
 In 1782 King Rama I decided to establish the capital on the site once inhabited by the Chinese and asked the traders to move.

 They then settled east of this new city along the Chao Phraya River around Sampaeng Lane and Songwat Road.
 It's hard to believe that the narrow street of Sampaeng Lane was once the main road in Chinatown.
 There is little room for cars and pedestrians to pass.